Last Updated on September 28, 2023 by Lawrence Berezin

 No person shall park a commercial vehicle overnight in NYC on a residential street between 9:00 P.M. and 5:00 A.M.

-There is another rule that comes into play when parking your commercial vehicle between 9P-5A.
+Another rule comes into play when parking your commercial vehicle between 9P-5A.

 May I suggest a starting point?